Justin Meccage

 Justin Robert Meccage (\MESS-ij\) (born February 10, 1980) is an American professional baseball coach.
-He is the bullpen coach for the Pittsburgh Pirates of Major League Baseball (MLB).

 Career

 Meccage attended Oklahoma State University, and played college baseball for the Oklahoma State Cowboys.
 The New York Yankees selected him in the 32nd round of the 2002 MLB draft, and he played for the Staten Island Yankees and Cook County Cheetahs in 2002 and 2003 before shifting into coaching.
 He served as an assistant coach, recruiting coordinator and pitching coach for the University of Texas–Pan American from 2004 to 2007.
 He then served as the pitching coach for Arkansas State University from 2007 through 2010.
 He joined the Pittsburgh Pirates organization in 2011 and served as a pitching coach at various level through 2016.
 He served as the Pirates Minor League Pitching Coordinator in 2017.

 In 2018, the Pirates elevated Meccage to their major league coaching staff as the assistant pitching coach.
-Meccage was made the Pirates bullpen coach prior to the 2020 season.
+Meccage was made the Pirates' bullpen coach prior to the 2020 season, and was fired from that position following the conclusion of the 2024 season.

+On February 5, 2025, the Milwaukee Brewers hired Meccage to serve as a pitching coach for their Triple-A affiliate, the Nashville Sounds.